 They can be the unintentional result of bad design."

-Dark patterns are deceptive pieces of interface design, created to trick users into doing things they wouldn’t normally do.
-They often employ visual tricks and psychological techniques into their presentation to fool unwary consumers.
-Harry Brignull coined the term in 2010, and since then, he’s been investigating and registering uses of dark patterns in darkpatterns.org.
+Dark patterns are deceptive interface designs created to trick users into doing things they wouldn’t normally do.
+They often employ visual tricks and psychological techniques in their presentation to fool unwary consumers.
+Harry Brignull coined the term in 2010, and since then, he’s been investigating and registering uses of dark patterns in deceptive.design.

 These are the 12 most common types of Dark Patterns: